wultra/powerauth-crypto/powerauth-docs/source/tutorial/mobile-api.md

 ### Register a PowerAuth application registry

 PowerAuth uses the concept of `application ID` and `application secret`.
-While `applicationId` attribute is transmitted with requests in `X-PowerAuth-Signature` header, `applicationSecret` is shared implicitly between client and server and is a part of the actual signature value.
+While `applicationId` attribute is transmitted with requests in `X-PowerAuth-Authorization` header, `applicationSecret` is shared implicitly between client and server and is a part of the actual signature value.
 As a result, `PowerAuthAuthenticationProvider` component must be able to lookup `applicationSecret` based on `applicationId`.
 To achieve this, you need to register an instance of `PowerAuthApplicationConfiguration`, for example like this:

 ```java
 @Configuration